Lutheran High School of Orange County: Academics

 The school operates under a two semester system and eight periods on a block schedule.
 Four are periods offered each day that are 75 minutes in length.
 All students attend Daily Gathering, which includes Praise & Worship, Chapel and school activities.

 Orange Lutheran incorporates 19 Advanced Placement classes into its curriculum.
 The Orange Lutheran Online (OLO) program allows for students to complete coursework online on a full-time basis.
 "Blended" schedules allow students to work online and attend on-campus classes.
 The school also offers a STEM program.

 Service

 All students are required to complete a minimum of 20 hours of "Service to Society" community service for each year of attendance.
 Five of the 20 hours will involve participation in one Service Day event each year.

 Athletics

-Orange Lutheran has 23 varsity athletic teams, including Ice Hockey, which won back to back state titles in 2015 and 2016, Surf, and a 2014 Track and Field State Title in the Pole Vault by Carl Johansson.
+Orange Lutheran has 23 varsity athletic teams.
 Athletics are divided into three seasons throughout the year: fall, winter, and spring.
 The fall sports feature cross country, football, girls golf, surf, girls tennis, girls volleyball, and boys water polo.
 The winter sports feature boys basketball, girls basketball, ice hockey, boys soccer, girls soccer, girls water polo, and wrestling.
 The spring sports feature baseball, boys golf, boys lacrosse, girls lacrosse, softball, swim & dive, boys tennis, track & field, and boys volleyball.
 The school competes in the CIF Southern Section and the Trinity League.